kobe13/kobe13/webpack-video-player/README.md

-# Video player based on Flowplayer using JSON in html data attritube
+# Video player based on Flowplayer using JSON in html data attribute

 To be able to run the video player project locally you need to run these commands:
  - npm install